bright/new-www/content/blog/2019-11-26-lets-create-software-that-matters-fintech-connect-2019.md

 ## **Who we are**

 Bright Inventions is a consultancy and software development studio based in Gdańsk, Poland.
-Throughout the years, we’ve made a name for ourselves in a whole array of services, including idea consulting, product design, software development, IoT and Blockchain.
+Throughout the years, we’ve made a name for ourselves in a whole array of services, including [idea consulting](/our-areas/product-workshops), [product design](/our-areas/product-design), [custom software development](/our-areas/custom-software-development), [IoT](/our-areas/iot-development) and [Blockchain](/our-areas/blockchain).

 The company was established in 2012, when the Founders, Michał Łukasiewicz and Daniel Makurat, decided to create a place where innovative individuals and companies could turn to develop their ideas – all without tedious bureaucracy and formalities, the place where the team will be able to focus on creating software solutions that matter.

 ## **Our projects**